All-Round Champion: Format

-All-Round Champion runs over the course of ten weeks ;with the exception of season 6, which will run for eleven).
+All-Round Champion runs over the course of ten weeks; with the exception of season 6, which will run for eleven).
 Each week, one of the athletes gets to showcase and coach their sport to their fellow competitors, alongside a sport star whose job is to not only coach the athletes, but also to award the medals and the shoutouts at the end of the week.

 Each week starts with the athletes on their bus learning about the week's sport via a recorded message from the host, Perdita Felicien, which would air on a TV inside the bus.

 After the announcement, the athletes set off to a location where they partake in The Basics.
 The Basics is a day where the athletes do a fun activity which relates to the week's sport.
 In season 3, The Basics was also an opportunity for one of the athletes to earn The Advantage, which gave them a leg-up over the rest on Competition Day.

 Following The Basics, came the two Training Days.
 On the first day of Training, the athlete whose sport is one of the week, gets to showcase their sport in a demonstration.
 The announcement of the sport star follows the demo, where they introduce themselves and show off their medals.

-Over the course of the two days, the athletes train in the chosen sport, to learn and perfect their abilities for the all important Competition Day.
+Over two days, athletes train in their chosen sport to develop and refine their skills for Competition Day.

 On Competition Day, the athletes all compete either individually or as a team (depending on the sport) in the sport.
 This is where The Advantage comes into play, as the athlete in possession of it, gets an advantage in the competition, which could increase their chances of landing on The Podium.

 At the end of the competition, would come The Podium, where the Shoutouts and The Medals are awarded.
 Shoutouts are individual awards worth ten points where the sport star acknowledges two athletes for their work ethic and improvement during the week.

 The Medals are awards handed out to three (or more, depending on the sport) athletes who did the best in The Competition.
 Three medals are handed out: one bronze, one silver and one gold.
 The Medals also translate to points on The Leaderboard.

 All the athletes who participated in the competition and did not receive a medal, nor a shoutout receive five points.

 The Leaderboard keeps track of each athlete's progress in points throughout the competition.
 A visual of The Leaderboard airs at the end of The Podium.